 Coconut Oil and Domestic Animals

-Check with your veterinarian but the recommended dosage for animals is 1/4 teaspoon for every 10 pounds of body weight twice daily when taken internally.
+Check with your veterinarian but the recommended amount of coconut oil for animals is 1/4 teaspoon for every 10 pounds of body weight twice daily when taken internally.

 - Applied topically, promotes the healing of cuts, wounds, hot spots, dry skin and hair, bites and stings